 2. Stay Hydrated

-Incorporating strategies to keep yourself hydrated throughout the day, especially as your schedule gets busier, can be a game-changer for your health.
-A simple yet effective approach to hydration is to keep a readily accessible water bottle on your desk, to provide yourself with a visual cue to take regular sips of water throughout the day.
-Additionally, leverage technology by setting phone reminders to hydrate.
-By prioritizing adequate water intake, you proactively bolster your immune system, decreasing your chances of getting ill.
+A simple yet effective approach to hydration is to keep a readily accessible water bottle on your desk to provide a visual cue to take regular sips of water throughout the day.
+Additionally, you can leverage technology by setting phone reminders to hydrate.

 Get actionable tips to help you energize and reprioritize self-care.
 Sign up for The Wellness Return newsletter today.